gbenroscience/ParserNG/parser-ng-sql/README.md

 `allocateReusableOutput` builds an output root sized for up to `maxRows` rows per column, shaped and typed to match what the query produces.
 `execute(root, output)` then writes each call's result into that same buffer instead of allocating a new one.
-In steady state — once its internal scratch buffers have grown to the largest batch size you've passed — this overload performs no heap allocations at all, including for a `WHERE`-narrowed selection.
+In steady state; once its internal scratch buffers have grown to the largest batch size you've passed; this overload performs no heap allocations at all, including for a `WHERE`-narrowed selection.

 This comes with real constraints, by design: